Home » Water Quality » Well Water » Well Water vs City Water – How Are They Different?

 Well Water

-For example, the water crisis in Flint, Michigan that happened in 2014 shows that a city water disaster can be capable of harming an entire community.
-In this example, a simple change in the municipal water source of the city of Flint put the lives of thousands in danger.
+For example, the 2014 water crisis in Flint, Michigan, demonstrated how the mishandling of the municipal water supply can have disastrous consequences for an entire community.
+In this example, a simple change in the municipal water source of the city of Flint put the lives of thousands in danger by exposing them to dangerous levels of lead.

-Some locations don’t have quality underground water; in some places, the streams of water running below ground, known as aquifers, may also be contaminated.
-Even though the water you receive in your home smells and tastes fine, test results may show the presence of invisible contaminants.
+In some places, the stores of water below ground, known as aquifers, may be contaminated.
+Even though the water coming out of your faucets smells and tastes fine, test results may indicate the presence of invisible contaminants.

-If the presence of these contaminants reaches dangerous levels, it’s best to proceed with caution and remove contaminants.
+If the presence of these contaminants reaches dangerous levels, it’s best to proceed with caution and take action to remove them.

 • Animal waste from livestock yards, silos, septic leach fields (closer than 50 feet)